Horse Racing in Indiana is big business. It is one of the most popular sports to bet on, not just in Indiana, but across the whole of the US.

 The racetrack found at Hoosiers Park is a 7/8-mile dirt oval that is very straightforward and simplistic in design.
 There is no turf course available at present, though if support increases, this could be a feature in the future.
 The first Indiana Derby was run on the track in 1995, and the track has hosted several thoroughbred stakes every year since.
 These include The City of Anderson Stakes, the Richmond Stakes, The Indiana Breeder’s Cup Oaks, the Indiana Derby, The Merrillville Stakes, the Indiana Futurity, the Indiana Stallion Stakes for fillies, and the Indiana Stallion Stakes.

-Harrah’s Hoosier Park does not offer a state-wide mobile sportsbook like some of the bigger competitors, but it does offer a very convenient app for all of its in-house mobile sports betting, so guests do not have to move from their seat to place a bet.
+Harrah’s Hoosier Park does not offer a state-wide mobile sportsbook like some of the bigger competitors, but it does offer a very convenient app for all of its in-house mobile sports betting, so guests do not have to move from their seats to place a bet.
 This app is compatible at Harrah’s Hoosier Park, Indiana Grand Casino, and any Winner’s Circle off-track betting facility.
 When using the app, you can craft any single game or parlay wager you want with guaranteed up-to-the-minute odds.
 Players can even collect their winnings on the go.

 You can place many bets while at the Harrah’s Hoosier Park Racecourse.
 These include: